chathamabate/fern-os/src/README.txt

 Every thread will have it's own copy of the "shared data" since every thread has permission to use the code from the shared libraries.

+Everything between the prologue and the heap is called the `static area`.
+This area never grows in size.
+The area containing the heap and stack is called the `dynamic area`.
+The prologue, epilogue dynamic area, and static area, must all be 4MB aligned to help with paging!

 (If I ever create a compiler... loaded code will need to go somewhere too...)